sbt/website/src/reference/04-Detailed-Topics/01-Using-sbt/01-Command-Line-Reference.md

     source files and resources.
 -   `run <argument>*` Runs the main class for the project in the same virtual machine as sbt.
 The main class is passed the arguments provided.
+Please see
-Please see Running-Project-Code for details on the use of System.exit and multithreading (including GUIs) in code run by this action. test:run runs a main class in the test code.
+    [Running Project Code][Running-Project-Code] for details on the use of System.exit and multithreading (including GUIs) in code run by this action. `test:run` runs a main class in the test code.
 -   `runMain <main-class> <argument>*` Runs the specified main class for the project in the same virtual machine as sbt.
 The main class is passed the arguments provided.
+Please see
+    [Running Project Code][Running-Project-Code] for
-Please see Running-Project-Code for details on the use of System.exit and multithreading (including GUIs) in code run by this action. test:runMain runs the specified main class in the test code.
+    details on the use of System.exit and multithreading (including GUIs) in code run by this action. `test:runMain` runs the specified main class in the test code.
 -   `test` Runs all tests detected during test compilation.
-See Testing for details.
+See [Testing][Testing] for details.
 -   `testOnly <test>*` Runs the tests provided as arguments. `*` (will be) interpreted as a wildcard in the test name.
-See Testing for details.
+See [Testing][Testing] for details.
 -   `testQuick <test>*` Runs the tests specified as arguments (or all tests if no arguments are given) that: